 - approx 1 dozen Oreo cookies with chocolate creme filling

-Melt the white chocolate in a microwave safe bowl following the directions above.
-Carefully spoon the melted white chocolate into the skeleton candy mold and place into the refrigerator until set.
+- Melt the white chocolate in a microwave-safe bowl following the directions above.
+Carefully spoon the melted white chocolate into the skeleton candy mold and place it into the refrigerator until set.

-Melt the milk chocolate according to the directions above.
-Cream the butter and confectioner’s sugar in a bowl, add in the vanilla, then pour in the chocolate and mix thoroughly, adding in a tablespoon of milk at a time until your icing has reached the desired consistency.
+- Melt the milk chocolate according to the directions above.
+Cream the butter and confectioner's sugar in a bowl.
+Add in the vanilla, then the chocolate and mix thoroughly, adding a tablespoon of milk at a time until your icing has reached the desired consistency.